Ooiiihey/kill-mihayou/README.md

 use the file "option" to ban webs and program you want .#such as add "127.0.0.1 github.com"

-you can use the commands to pack file in pack.txt.
+you can use the commands to pack file with pack.txt.

 remember to get your environment ready！！